 2.1 It is recommended that the Committee approve the attached Internal Audit Charter.
+We are suggesting no changes to the previous Internal Audit Charter.

 3. BACKGROUND / MAIN ISSUES

 - 3.1 The Public Sector Internal Audit Standards (PSIAS) require that Internal Audit sections have an Internal Audit Charter which includes specific requirements contained within the Standards.
 The Standards require that the organisation's Board (for the Council, the Audit, Risk and Scrutiny Committee) approves the Internal Audit Charter. - 3.2 The Standards define the Charter as follows: